joeberkovitz/qgis-nautical/index.md

 displayed (e.g. general, coastal, harbor) depends on the scale at which you are viewing this layer.

+(The most reliable version of this layer is packaged in the template.
+For a higher-resolution version using NOAA's Seamless RNC Service, you may download [this layer definition](layers/SeamlessRNCCharts.qlr) and add it to your project using **Layer > Add from Layer Definition File...**.

-- *NOAA Encoded Nav Charts* layer.
+- *NOAA Encoded Nav Charts* layer (CURRENTLY UNAVAILABLE).
 This is a prototype layer showing NOAA's new encoded navigational charts (ENC).
 Some version of this will eventually replace the more familiar raster charts.
 For now, it's more of a curiosity than something useful.
 It has a number of independent sub-layers that can be switched on and